a-b-street/osm2streets/tests/README.md

 5. Put your OSM XML file in that directory as `input.osm`
 6. Copy a `test.json` file from another directory and modify accordingly. `driving_side` is, of course, important to get correct.
 The `notes` are free-form, but please at least include a useful link to OSM to view the area there.
 7. Run `cargo test --release`.
 It will fail with something like `src/montlake_roundabout/raw_map.json has changed.
 Manually view the diff with geojson.io.
 If it's OK, commit the new output to git, and this test will pass.`
-8.  `raw_map.json` will be created in that directory; it should show up as a new untracked file in git.
-Check the current output with QGIS or <http://geojson.io>.
-9. Add the file in git.
+8. Add the new `raw_map.json` file to git after viewing it.
-10. You can re-run `cargo test --release` to verify things now pass.
+9. You can re-run `cargo test --release` to verify things now pass.
-11. Push!
+10. Push!

 How large should the input OSM area be?
 Enough to cover whatever you want to test, but otherwise minimal to not bloat the size of this repository.
 See